Vanilla Kubernetes

 Figure 3.
 Advanced deployment

-This diagram extends the Simple one with following objects:
+This diagram extends the simple deployment with the following objects:

 • Persistent Volume Claim (PVC)

-To keep data persistent over the container re-creation we need external storage space.
+To keep data persistent over the container re-creation, you need an external storage space.
 In this scenario the PVC is created based on the PVC definition.
-In case of scaling all the pods will share the same PVC.
+In case of scaling, all Pods will share the same PVC.

 • ConfigMap

-The object which can keep the content used as environment variable or it can be mounted to the pod’s filesystem.
+An object that can keep the content used as an environment variable or mounted to the Pod’s filesystem.

-For the next steps you need to have the content available locally.
-One of the option is to use the link pointing to the ZIP file and unzip it.
+For the following steps, you need to have the content available locally.
+You can download the ZIP file and unzip it.

-The commands mentioned here suppose to be run in the terminal / command line.
+The commands mentioned below are supposed to be run in the terminal / command line.

-kubectl is used to communicate with kubernetes cluster.
-It is supposed you have working setting allowing you to connect, authenticate and communicate with the kubernetes cluster.
+kubectl is used to communicate with the Kubernetes cluster.
+You should have a working setting with which you can connect, authenticate and communicate with the Kubernetes cluster.

-To test you can try to request list of nodes in the cluster : kubectl get nodes.
+For testing purposes, you can request the list of nodes in the cluster with kubectl get nodes

 • ingressClassName

-In the definition the presence of nginx is expected.
-In case you have nginx ingress in the kubernetes environment available you are ok with the value prepared in the file.
-If not, this option has to be updated to correspond with your kubernetes environment setting.
+In the definition, the presence of nginx is expected.
+In case you have an nginx ingress available in the Kubernetes environment, you can use the value pre-defined in the file.
+Otherwise, you will need to update the value to correspond with your Kubernetes environment setting.

 • tls

-The default certificate for https will be used.
-In case you want to use different one, it should be explicitly set in the ingress definition.
+The default certificate for HTTPS is used.
+If you want to use a different certificate, it has to be explicitly set in the ingress definition.

 • host

-• change the value (FQDN) to something else what is under your control
+• Change the value (FQDN) to something else that is under your control.

-• set the record to /etc/hosts file (C:\Windows\System32\drivers\etc\hosts in case of windows)
+• Add the host as a new record to the /etc/hosts file (C:\Windows\System32\drivers\etc\hosts on Windows).

-• set the static record on your local DNS resolver
+• Add the host as a static record on your local DNS resolver.

-The environment will be available with following information:
+The pre-defined environment will be available with the following information:

 Table 1.
 Access information